{Rivermate | 10 Ways to Avoid Work Burnout for Remote Employees

 1. How about a routine?

 If you are used to a certain routine before starting work, continue to embrace that routine even as you immerse in the work-from-home culture.
 If listening to lively music while answering emails upbeats your day, then just continue to do that.
-It will help you jumpstart your day and stay productive for the rest of your workday.
-In case you do not have any of these routines, you may follow what fits your liking that brings about a sense of normalcy to your day.

-2. Stick to your normal working hours.
+2. Stick to working hours.

 There are 24 hours in a day but that does not necessarily mean that you need to spend more than half a day working.
-Stick to your normal working hours so you do not find yourself working the whole day.
-The work-from-home setup can be tempting to stay in front of your laptop hour after hour so make it a goal to resist this temptation.
+Decide on your normal working hours with your employer.
 Also, give a heads-up to your co-workers about what times you will be online and what your work parameters are.
+It’s also important that you stick to them, so you do not find yourself working the whole day.

 3. Assign and design your working area.